Why do you need a Commercial Vehicle Insurance?

 When accidents happen in a work carpark, warehouse or building site, immediately inform the managers responsible for that area.

-Most insurers will provide the option of a replacement vehicle while yours is fixed under personal and commercial vehicle insurance.
+Most insurers will provide the option of a replacement vehicle while yours is fixed under business vehicle insurance.
 If you are dealing with rented plant equipment, your site manager will have to talk to Sure Insure about the Builders Contracts Insurance policy.